-sugar added when consumed, in 1878.
+sugar added when consumed, in Housekeeping in Old Virginia, by Tyree, 1877.
 This is even later than a similar recipe in 1875 titled 'Iced Tea a la Russe' (recipe below).
-Thus Housekeeping in Old Virginia is NOT the first cookbook with Sweet Tea or Iced Tea, as stated many places on the internet.
+Thus is NOT the first cookbook with Sweet Tea or Iced Tea, as stated many places on the internet.

 The earliest reference to “ice tea” found thus far deals with the Russians drinking immense quantities of “ice-tea” in 1842, and the same author noted it in another book ten years later… as “iced tea.”
 “Russian Iced Tea” and “Iced Tea a la Russe” recipes appeared later in Fannie Farmer, Aunt Babette, Boston Cook Book and other cookbooks.